OpenNebula/website/content/software/release_information/release_notes_70/known_issues.md

 - Guacamole RDP as is currently shipped in OpenNebula does not support NLA authentication.
 You can follow [these instructions](https://www.parallels.com/blogs/ras/disabling-network-level-authentication/) in order to disable NLA in the Windows box to use Guacamole RDP within Sunstone.
 - The Windows Optimized [OS Profile](../../../product/virtual_machines_operation/guest_operating_systems/os_profile.md) yaml file at `/etc/one/fireedge/sunstone/profiles/windows_optimized.yaml` has the wrong configuration.
 Utilizing such profile in Sunstone will lead to a VM that libvirt fails to create.
 You have to edit the file and replace its contents with the [documentation yaml content](../../../product/virtual_machines_operation/guest_operating_systems/os_profile.md#profile-chain-loading).
-- Enableing fullViewMode in sunstone configuration is not working.
+- Enabling fullViewMode in sunstone configuration is not working.
 You can find the detailed information [here](https://github.com/OpenNebula/one/issues/7154).
 This is the typo in the configuration file.
 You can simply fix the issue by removing one `":"` in this [configuration file](https://github.com/OpenNebula/one/blob/release-7.0.0/src/fireedge/etc/sunstone/sunstone-server.conf#L128).

 ## Migration